kahlmeyer94/WALES/README.md

 ```

 ## Calculating WALES
-A minimal code example for using the WALES metric:
+A minimal code example for using the WALES metric can be found in `main.py`:
 ```
 import utils
 import wales